US renames 5 places that used racist slur for a Native woman

 “Words matter, particularly in our work to ensure our nation’s public lands and waters are accessible and welcoming to people of all backgrounds,” Interior Secretary Deb Haaland said in a statement.
 She called the word “harmful.”

-Haaland took office in 2021 and is the first Native American to lead a Cabinet agency.
+Haaland, who took office in 2021, is the first Native American to lead a Cabinet agency.

 In western North Dakota, the new name Homesteaders Gap was selected by members of a small community as a nod to their local history.

 Mark Fox, tribal chairman of the Mandan, Hidatsa and Arikara Nation, welcomed the change, telling The Bismarck Tribune that the slur “really causes serious and strong emotions and resistance to that term.”
-In a statement to The Associated Press, he said it was long overdue and “we are pleased that the racially insensitive and offensive name has been removed.”
+In a statement to The Associated Press, he said it was long overdue, and “we are pleased that the racially insensitive and offensive name has been removed.”

-McKenzie County Commissioner Joel Brown, however, said many residents in the area “felt very strongly” in opposition to the switch.
+But Joel Brown, a member of the McKenzie County Board of Commissioners, said many residents in the area “felt very strongly” in opposition to the switch.
 Brown, who is white, said he and others prefer as little interference from the federal government as possible because “generally we find they’re disconnected from what the culture and economy are out here.”

 Two other newly named places are the California Central Valley communities of Loybas Hill, which translates to “Young Lady,” proposed by the Paskenta Band of Nomlaki Indians; and Yokuts Valley.